What is Thermoforming?

 Pre-stretching (optional)

 For deep draw parts, the heated sheet is pre-stretched using a controlled air bubble (in closed chamber machines) or a mechanical plug assist.
 This distributes the material more evenly before it contacts the mold, resulting in more uniform wall thickness.
-Machinecraft's PF1-X uses a closed chamber with programmable pre-blow pressure and pulsation patterns.
+Machinecraft's PF1-X uses a closed chamber with programmable pre-blow pressure for controlled material distribution.

 Forming